 Greetly works directly with countless community managers and they always agree that the most common question they are asked is “Which conference room is available?”.
-Better than the manual approach, room scheduling is important because it tracks usage by individual member or company.
+Better than the manual approach, room scheduling is important because it tracks usage by individual members or companies.
 It helps people find the conference room with the right assets and size for their meeting.
 It also helps avoid double-bookings where one party needs to scramble for an alternative.

 Some room scheduling software was built with coworking in mind.
 A few coworking space management products have a conference room module.
 And Roomzilla was designed by multi-location coworking provider Cambridge Innovation Center (full disclosure, a Greetly client).

 There are literally dozens of providers focused solely on room scheduling which might be perfect for your budget and needs.